mbraga24/Data-Structures/Data Structures/README.md

 all or most of the nodes have a left or right child so you have a full tree.
 In case you notice that you have one side much larger than the other the use of Linked List is advised.

+## Hash Table

+**Big O Notation**

+**Constant Time O(1)**
+- Adding/Removing data
+- Searching/Retrieving data

+**More Details**
+We can use Hash Tables to store data for just about anything.
+One draw back about hash tables is that since the insertion of data is done in a random way determined by the insertion function, in a lot of cases hash tables don't store references to other pieces of data in the data structure like Linked Lists and Binary search trees do.
+But this functionally can be implemented in the hash table by placing specific properties on your hash nodes.

 **Source: Summary of Udemy Courses:** https://bit.ly/2HkrVc0